 In the Middle Ages both sexes wore clothes made of wool but it varied in quality.
 Wool could be fine and expensive or coarse and cheap.
 In the late 14th and 15th centuries clothes became much more elaborate.
 Fashion in the modern sense began.
 For the wealthy styles changed rapidly.
 Women wore elaborate hats.
 From the mid-14th century laws lay down which materials the different classes could wear, to stop the middle classes dressing 'above themselves'.
 (Poor people could not afford to wear expensive cloth anyway!).
 However most people ignored the law and wore what they wished.

 There were many great women in the Middle Ages.
 Hilda of Whitby 614-680 was an influential woman in the Saxon church who founded several monasteries.
 In 664 she hosted the Synod of Whitby, an important church meeting.
 Hildegard 1088-1179 was a theologian and writer.
 She also wrote about natural history and the medicinal use of plants.
 She also wrote music and a play.
 Trota of Salerno c.
 1100 was a famous doctor.
 (Salerno in Italy was famous for its medical school.
 Women were allowed to study there).
+Rebecca Guarna c.
+1200 was also a famous doctor.
 Matilda 1102-1167 claimed to be queen of England 1135-1154.
 (Although there was another claimant to the throne and they fought a long civil war).
 Julian of Norwich 1342-1416 was a famous mystic and writer.
 Julian wrote about the 'motherhood' of God.
 Christine de Pisan 1364-1432 was another famous woman writer.

 Life in The Middle Ages

 Life for women in the 16th Century

 A List of Famous women of the Middle Ages

 Brief Biographies of Some Famous women of the Middle Ages